-- 1. Current Job Description (will automatically display within online action) - 2.
-Proposed Job Description (enter changes to current JD as prompted by the system) - 3.
-Proposed Organizational Chart (attach a revised organizational chart on the tab "Attach Documents for Review") - 4.
+- 1. Current Job Description (Will automatically display within online action). - 2.
+Proposed Job Description (enter changes to current JD to reflect the changes to the position). - 3.
+Proposed Organizational Chart (Attach a revised organizational chart on the tab "Attach Documents for Review"). - 4.
 Questionnaire (Ask your compensation analyst if they want you to complete and submit this.
 On the reclassification action, on the "Action Justification" tab you can upload/ attach documents.) - 5.
-A complete justification for the requested action (enter answers to the questions on the "Action Justification" tab as prompted by the system) - 6.
-Department Head and Control Point Approvals (as set by each department and division)
+A complete justification for the requested action (enter answers to the questions on the "Action Justification" tab as prompted by the system). - 6.
+Department Head and Control Point Approvals (as set by each department and division).